 Determine If L*a*b* Value Is in RGB Gamut

 This example shows how to use color space conversion to determine if an L*a*b* value is in the RGB gamut.
-The set of colors that can be represented using a particular color space is called its gamut .
-Some L*a*b* color values may be out-of-gamut when converted to RGB.
+The set of colors that can be represented using a particular color space is called its gamut.
+Some L*a*b* color values can be out-of-gamut when converted to RGB.

 Convert an L*a*b* value to RGB.
 The negative values returned demonstrate that the L*a*b* color [80 -130 85] is not in the gamut of the sRGB color space, which is the default RGB color space used by